SanazSafaei/price-catalog/readme.md

 4.The defualt article identifier field is article_number, if you want to customize it you need to use -a flag.

+5.The defualt result file name is json_price_catalog.json, if you want to customize it you need to use -j flag.

 ```bash
 python3 main.py --help